iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 The first thing you need is an `AgentSmith.start_link/1` function.
 You know that an agent is just a process, so `spawn` should come to mind.
-In particular `spawn_link` as you want errors to propagate to the parent process.
+In particular `spawn_link` as it's nice for errors to propagate to the parent process.

 {% highlight elixir %}
 ```